-Once adopted, ENTSO-E shall use the methodology to identify the most relevant electricity crisis scenarios at regional level (including cross-border dependencies) and update the regional electricity crisis scenarios at least every four years as required by Article 6 of the RP Regulation.
-The national electricity crisis scenarios shall be identified on the basis of at least the risks referred to in Article 5(2) RP Regulation and shall be consistent with the regional electricity crisis scenarios identified in accordance with Article 6(1) RP Regulation, as required by Article 7 of the RP Regulation.
+ENTSO-E shall use the methodology to identify the most relevant electricity crisis scenarios at regional level (including cross-border dependencies) and update the regional electricity crisis scenarios at least every four years as required by Article 6 of the RP Regulation.
+The national electricity crisis scenarios shall be identified on the basis of at least the risks referred to in Article 5(2) of the RP Regulation and shall be consistent with the regional electricity crisis scenarios identified in accordance with Article 6(1) RP Regulation, as required by Article 7 of the RP Regulation.
 Consequently, national competent authorities will use the regional crisis scenarios for establishing risk preparedness plans as required by Article 10 of the RP Regulation.
-For the sake of clarity, it is stated that ultimately Article 7 of the RP Regulation lays down the legal requirements for the national scenarios that the competent authorities shall adopt and that this methodology does not intend to go beyond or contradict those requirements.
+For the sake of clarity, it is stated that ultimately Articles 7 and 11 of the RP Regulation lays down the legal requirements for the national scenarios that the competent authorities shall adopt, and that this methodology does not intend to go beyond or contradict those requirements.

 Mitigation of the cross-border impacts of electricity crises is outside the scope of this methodology.
 This mitigation falls into the scope of the risk preparedness plans to be established by competent authorities in accordance with Article 10 of the RP Regulation.
+Mitigation measures already in place are included in the evaluation of the regional electricity crisis scenarios by Members States, as outlined in this methodology.

 The identification of electricity crisis scenarios at a regional level requires close cooperation between ENTSO-E and stakeholders as defined in Article 6 of the RP Regulation.

-In particular, the TSOs play an important role to support ENTSO-E in the identification of crisis scenarios at a regional level.
-In this task, TSOs may seek support from the Member States’ competent authorities in the identification of all candidate risks to the electricity system at a national level, following the bottom-up approach of the methodology.
+Consultation with the ECG, RCCs, competent authorities and regulatory authorities is therefore included at various stages in the process of identifying regional electricity crisis scenarios.
+TSOs and RCCs play an important role in supporting ENTSO-E in the implementation of the methodology.
+ENTSO-E shall consult with TSOs and RCCs in the identification and evaluation of regional crisis scenarios.
+TSOs may seek support from the competent authorities and regulatory authorities in evaluating the likelihood and impact at a national level.

-The Members States’ competent authorities should also establish effective cooperation with other relevant authorities in the Member State to ensure an integrated approach to the risks of the electricity system.
-With a view of obtaining all the relevant information for regional scenarios developed by ENTSO-E, the methodology assumes adequate information sharing at national level.
-This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2016/1148 ( NIS Directive), and where appropriate, the national defence authorities.
+The Members States’ competent authorities and TSOs should also establish effective cooperation with other relevant authorities in the Member State to support evaluation of electricity crisis scenarios.
+With a view of obtaining all the relevant information for regional electricity crisis scenarios developed by ENTSO-E, the methodology assumes adequate information sharing at national level.
+This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2022/2555 (‘NIS2 Directive’), and where appropriate, the national defence authorities.

-In accordance with Article 6 (1) of the RP Regulation, ENTSO-E may delegate tasks relating to the identification of regional electricity crisis to the regional coordination centres (RCCs).
+In accordance with Article 6 (1) of the RP Regulation, ENTSO-E may delegate tasks relating to the identification of regional electricity crisis scenarios to the RCCs.
+Specifically, this methodology delegates to the RCCs in the assessment of cross-border dependencies and impact on the system operation region(s) in which they are performing their tasks.